Students may major in French (Plan A major) or French and a second language (Plan B major).

 • At least one French course above FREN 202 taken at the Trinity home campus.

 • A capstone course completed after the return from study away that will allow students to integrate their experience away with their academic program at Trinity.
 Ordinarily, this course will originate in LACS.
 Other courses may substitute with the approval of the coordinators of the minor.
-Courses must be drawn from at least three categories of inquiry (the arts; history, politics, and thought; and French language and literature), as approved by the minor coordinator.
+Courses must be drawn from at least three categories of inquiry (the arts; history, politics, and thought; and French language and/or francophone literatures), as approved by the minor coordinator.
 A list of approved courses for each academic year will be available from the minor coordinators.